godaddy-wordpress/primer-child-dev-lib/readme.md

 ## Grunt Task Targets

-Run a specific target in a task: `grunt imagemin:screenshot`
+Run all the targets in a task: `grunt imagemin`

-Or all the targets: `grunt imagemin`
+Or a specific target in a task: `grunt imagemin:screenshot`

 ```
 autoprefixer